PhoenixxDevs/Phoenixx-pp1/README.md

 <img src="docs/features/nav-glow.png" style="max-width: 650px;">

 - The navigation has a translucent purple background with purple writing over the top and so I decided to use a yellow text-shadow to highlight and help make the contrast more obvious.
-- Each item in the navigation bar glows yellow when hovered over.
+- Each item in the navigation bar is big enough to draw attention and glow yellow when hovered over.

 <div>
 <img src="docs/features/sc-player-in.png" style="max-width: 300px;">